NCEAS/metacat/docs/user/metacat/source/install.rst

 System Requirements
 -------------------

-In addition to meeting the recommended system requirements, the server on which you wish to install Metacat must have the following software installed and running correctly:
+In addition to meeting the recommended system requirements, the server on which you wish to install the latest version of Metacat must have the following software installed and running correctly:

   * PostgreSQL_